Limited Liability Partnership Registration in Singapore

 The registration procedure takes a short while to complete.
 The LLP registration in Singapore can take as little as one day.

-• A separate legal entity means the partnership entity is separate from all its partners.
+- A separate legal entity means the partnership entity is separate from all its partners.
+Thus it will protect personal assets.

-• Partners are liable for their losses and debts.
-They have to deal with them on their own.
+- Partners are responsible for their own losses and debts.

 Build Your LLP with Wealthbridge!